Bulgaria Tax Calculator (2026)

 What is the income tax rate in Bulgaria?

 Bulgaria has a flat personal income tax rate of 10% that applies to all employment income, regardless of how much you earn.
-This means whether you're earning 20,000 BGN or 200,000 BGN per year, the tax rate remains the same at 10%.
+This is one of the lowest flat tax rates in Europe, making Bulgaria attractive for remote workers and expats looking to minimize their tax burden.

 Compare Bulgaria with another country